Montaque History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Montaque is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Montaque family lived in Somerset.
 The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066.
 Montaigu-Les-Bois in Coutance, Normandy.
-CITATION[CLOSE]

 Early Origins of the Montaque family